Mosses, Lichen, Fungi - Biodiversity and Conservation, 15 cr

 See the schedule

 The course will be given once every second year.
 Next time is the first period during the autumn semester 2018.
-The language of instruction is English.
+The language of instruction is Swedish.